Table Of Contents

 My Son Sanctuary Entrance Fee

 The entrance fee to enter My Son Sanctuary is VND 150,000 (roughly USD 7 dollars)/per person for adults.
 It costs about VND 40,000 (roughly USD 2 dollars)/per person for children.

 My Son Holy Land opens to all tourists every day.
 The open time is from 7 am to 5:30 pm even on special holidays.

 How to get to My Son Sanctuary from Hoi An/ Da Nang city?

-There are many different ways to get to My Son Holy Land such as rent a scooter with helmets.
+There are many different ways to get to My Son Holy Land such as renting a scooter with a helmet.
 Book a Grab or taxi, cycling to My Son is another option.
 The best way to visit and enjoy the interesting information about My Son sanctuary is by booking a My Son Sanctuary Sunrise Tour or My Son Sunset Tour from Hoi An via Culture Pham Travel.
-We provide Hoi An ancient town and countryside tour with the best price and services.